 It is a matter of history that the majority of organisations in each diaspora country have looked up to the characteristics of the military force of the Tamil Eelam.
 The characteristics became role models for the growth of the Tamil diaspora organisations.
 An example from the Tamil Eelam military administration is presented here as an example of a Tamil administration.
 It is presented here because it can apply to a civil administration.
 Based on a piece of verbal information from a senior member, there has been a practice of writing “battle report” (சண்டை அறிக்கை) in the Tamil Eelam military administration.
 Initially, the «report of defeat battles» (தோல்விச் சண்டை அறிக்கை) was written.
 The practice of writing «report of victory battles» was also later introduced, and a research centre were also been established to research the battlefield, said the person.

 The practice of writing such statements would have been initiated in order to review the defeated battles on the battlefield and to meet the administrative need to find new tactics.
-Such administrative management documents are tools for building control, handle complaints, review mistakes, develop and improve, gain trust and credibility and many more.
+Such administrative management documents are tools for building control, handling complaints, reviewing mistakes, developing and improving, gaining trust and credibility and many more.
 These will later become our historical documents.
 We can learn such administrative culture from the military phase of the Tamil Eelam liberation struggle.
 It is necessary to see how it can be applied in a civil administration to improve the Tamil diaspora society.
 For that, the records must be created!

 Co-operation between Tamil organisations